Do you have a “fixed mindset” or a “growth mindset”?

 Benefits Of A Growth Mindset

-Generally speaking, people with a fixed mindset spend their energy looking for confirmation of their ability, intelligence, character, and other traits.
+Generally speaking, people with a fixed mindset spend their time and energy looking to confirm their limited ability, intelligence, character, and other traits.

-They seek approval and worry that failure reflects poorly on themselves as people.
+Fixed type of mindset seek approval and worry that failure reflects poorly on themselves as people.
 On the other hand, people with a growth mindset are more likely to:

-- Embrace challenges
+✔ Embrace challenges

-- Persist when they experience setbacks
+✔ Persist and build resilience when they experience setbacks

-- Use effort to achieve mastery
+✔ Use effort and learning process for new skills to achieve mastery

-- Learn from criticism and feedback
+✔ Learn from criticism and feedback

-- Find inspiration in the success of others
+✔ Find inspiration in the success of others

 How To Develop A Growth Mindset

-✔ Abandon The Idea Of “Genius”
+✔ Abandon The Idea Of “Genius.”

-Science has proven that there is no such thing as innate genius; most people achieve success by hard work, and with the resiliency to persist in the face of failure.
+Science has proven that there is no such thing as innate genius; most people achieve success by hard work and with the resiliency to persist in the face of failure.

-• Learn About Brain Plasticity
+✔ Learn About Brain Plasticity

 ✔ Acknowledge Your Imperfections